mayvenstudios/laravel-vue-starter-template/README.md

 }
 ```
 - cd to the root of the project
-- run `composer istall`
+- run `composer install`
 - run `npm install`
 - copy _.env.example_ to _.env_
 - create a new mysql database to use in the app.
-By default it's callded _boilerplate_
+By default it's called _boilerplate_
 - run `php artisan migrate --seed`
 - at this point you should be able to open the app in your browser
 - run `gulp; gulp watch` and start coding